anneliakm/ISQA3420Assignment1/DFD-Dictionary.md

 ## PROCESSES

-Managing Software Package for License Scanning:
+Managing Software Package for License Scanning: A process that checks for OSS files in the software package

-Scan Licenses:
+Scan Licenses: A process that scans for licenses that can be found

-Retrieve OSS Software Components:
+Retrieve OSS Software Components: A process that

-Violations in Policies:
+Violations in Policies: A process that

-Modify OSS Policy Documents:
+Modify OSS Policy Documents: A process that

 ## DATABASES